exercism/cpp/exercises/concept/vehicle-purchase/.docs/introduction.md

 // => 14
 ```

-> Note: any variables created in the initialization cannot be accesed after the end of the if statement.
+> Note: any variables created in the initialization cannot be accessed after the end of the if statement.